Use cases

 Your org, as it actually operates.

 Example: An agent detects an invoice stuck past SLA.
 The org chart says route to the Finance lead.
-BehaviorGraph knows she's at 120h/wk and only checking her priority list, identifies a qualified backup who handles the same contract type, and escalates to the Director if unresolved in 24h.
+BehaviorGraph knows she is at 120h/wk, surfaces an available alternative who handles the same contract type, and escalates to the Director if unresolved in 24h.

 Signals in